BitBrew/bbhub-postman/README.md

 - Import our [bbhub collection](bbhub.postman_collection), which contains templates of our API calls.
 - Import our [bbhub environment](bbhub.postman_environment), where you can input parameters like your email, password, client ID and tenant ID so you don't have to keep entering them.
 Here's a tutorial on using [Postman environments](https://www.getpostman.com/docs/environments).

+You can also import using the links to the raw file links from Github.

 ### Additional Parameters

 Some of API calls require additional parameters to be added to the URI or